wutobias/locora/README.md

 ```

 **-i, --input**
->The input file as outlined above.
+The location of the input file as outlined above.

 **-m, --mode**
->The run mode, can be either grid_solvent (the first step) or process_data (the second step).
+The run mode, can be either "grid_solvent" (the first step) or "process_data" (the second step).

 **-noim, --noimage**
->Switches off wrapping/imaging of coordinates back into the simulation cell.
+Switches off wrapping/imaging of coordinates back into the simulation cell.
 Usually it is not healthy to switch it off.

 **-c, --cutoff**
->A water molecule must be less than *--cutoff* away from the center of the non-fixed coordinate system.
+A water molecule must be less than *--cutoff* away from the center of the non-fixed coordinate system.
 If this condition is fulfilled, then it populates the solvent layer.

 **-ts, --timestep**
->This is the physical timestep between MD frames in ps.
+This is the physical timestep between MD frames in picoseconds.

 **-ms, --minstep**
->Minimum number of MD steps that a water molecule must be present in order to be counted.
+Minimum number of MD steps that a water molecule must occupy the first hydration layer in order to populate it.

 **-tr, --transient***
->The number of transient MD steps that a water molecule is allowed to leave the solvent layer before it is treated as having left the solvent layer.
-The value of this option must be an integer tuple *(value1 value2)*, since all calculations are carried out for all transient steps between *value1* and *value2*.
+The maximum number of transient MD steps in between leaving and re-entering the solvent layer.
+If the water molecule re-enters the solvent layer in less than *--transient* number of steps, it is treated as not having left the solvent layer.
+The value of this option must be an integer tuple *(value1 value2)*, since the data processing is carried out for all transient steps between *value1* and *value2*.

 **-np, --nproc**
->The number of processes started during multiprocessing.
+The number of processes started during multiprocessing.

 **-pre, --prefix**
->Prefix used for names of the files written to disk.
+Prefix used for names of the files written to disk.

 **-w, --window**
->All time constants are calculated as averages over windows of the full trajectory.
+All time constants are calculated as averages over windows taken from the full trajectory.
 The length of these windows is given by this option.
 The averaging is carried out over sequentiel, non-overlapping windows, if the *--bootstrap* option is set to 0 (see below).

 **-b, --bootstrap**
->If the value of this option is >0, the windows will be selected using bootstrapping.
+If the value of this option is >0, the windows will be selected using bootstrapping.
 This effectively deactivates the use of sequentiel, non-overlapping windows.
-The length of the windows still the remains the same as specified with the *--windows* option.
-This approach is more robust and is recommended.
+The length of the windows is specified with the *--windows* option.
+This approach is more robust then the use of sequentiel windows and is recommended.

 **-ne, --nonexp**
->Try to fit a function with a non-exponentiel factor *c* to the pseudo-autocorrelation.
-The function would have the form $C(t) = a [exp(-t/b)]^c + d$
+Try to fit a function with a non-exponentiel factor *c* to the pseudo-autocorrelation.
+The function would have the form $ C(t) = a [exp(-t/b)]^c + d $

 **-pl, --plot**
->Generate some plots showing distributions of water density and lifetimes.
+Generate some plots showing distributions of water density and lifetimes.

 **-ai, --anisotropic**
->Perform anisotropic analysis.
+Perform anisotropic analysis.
 If this option is activated, the non-fixed coordinate system is subdevided into its octants and the analysis is performed individually for each one of them.

 **-lp, --legendre**
->Specify the order of the Legendre polynom used for calculation of orientational lifetimes.
+This option specifies the order of the Legendre polynom used for calculation of orientational lifetimes.

 **-v, --verbose**
->Verbose output or not.
-Note, that in *--mode=grid_solvent*, PDB files with the coordinates of the water molecules in the box defined by the non-fixed coordinate system are written to disk (might generate a lot of data...)
+Verbose output or not.
+Note, that in *--mode=grid_solvent*, PDB files with the coordinates of the water molecules in the box (as defined by the non-fixed coordinate system) are written to disk, if the verbose mode is active.
+This might generate a lot of data...

 Contact
 =======